abhinay20045/3261hw1/README.md

 5. **Clear All Button**: Remove all tasks at once
 6. **Form Validation**: Prevents empty task submissions

+## 📄 Project Description

+The Task Manager Mobile App is designed to help users efficiently manage their daily tasks.
+It provides a user-friendly interface for adding, deleting, and organizing tasks, ensuring that users can keep track of their responsibilities with ease.
+The app leverages local storage for data persistence, allowing users to access their tasks even when offline.
+With its cross-platform capabilities, the app is accessible on both iOS and Android devices, making task management seamless and convenient for everyone.

 ## 🛠️ Development Environment

 ### Installed Tools